Germany’s Unterbucher is among the notable absentees (credit:Lawrence Lustig/PDC)

 A number of the BDO’s big names have opted out of entering the 2019 World Masters amid changes to the qualifying criteria.

-, some of the BDO’s top ranked players were said to be considering boycotting the event following the announcement that all players must start out from the floor stages regardless of their world ranking.
+As reported last month, some of the BDO’s top ranked players were said to be considering boycotting the event following the announcement that all players must start out from the floor stages regardless of their world ranking.

 The prestigious major, which has been an annual fixture since 1974, will be held at The Circus Tavern in Purfleet for the first time and has been rebranded the One80 L-style World Masters after Winmau recently ended their 45-year association with the BDO.